-In 2000, an interagency regulatory team of representatives from the Alaska Department of Environmental Conservation (ADEC), the Alaska Department of Fish and Game (ADF&G), the Alaska Department of Natural Resources (ADNR), the Alaska Department of Law, the U.S. Environmental Protection Agency (USEPA), the USDA Forest Service (USFS), and the U.S. Fish and Wildlife Service were invited by the Kennecott Greens Creek Mining Company (KGCMC) to conduct a third-party environmental audit of the Greens Creek Mine operations within Admiralty Island National Monument in southeast Alaska.
+In 2000, an interagency regulatory team representing the Alaska Department of Environmental Conservation (ADEC), the Alaska Department of Fish and Game (ADF&G), the Alaska Department of Natural Resources (ADNR), the Alaska Department of Law, the U.S. Environmental Protection Agency (USEPA), the USDA Forest Service (USFS), and the U.S. Fish and Wildlife Service were invited by the Kennecott Greens Creek Mining Company (KGCMC) to conduct a third-party environmental audit of the Greens Creek Mine operations within Admiralty Island National Monument in southeast Alaska.

 Based on findings of that review, the Greens Creek Mine Fresh Water Monitoring Program (FWMP) was updated (KGCMC 2000), including specifications for a biological monitoring program in areas adjacent to the surface facilities associated with the mine, mill, tailings, and waste rock disposal.
-The Greens Creek Mine is now owned and operated by Hecla Greens Creek Mining Company (HGCMC).
+In April 2008, the ownership and operation of Greens Creek Mine transferred to the Hecla Greens Creek Mining Company (HGCMC).

-This technical report presents results of the eighth year (2008) of the Greens Creek Mine Biological Monitoring Program as specified in the FWMP, and was conducted by the ADF&G Division of Habitat as successor to the ADNR Office of Habitat Management and Permitting (OHMP) and the ADF&G Habitat and Restoration Division.
-Results from previous years' biomonitoring can be found in Weber Scannell and Paustian (2002), Jacobs et al. (2003), Durst and Townsend (2004), Durst et al. (2005), and Durst and Jacobs (2006, 2007, 2008).
+This technical report presents results of the ninth year (2009) of the Greens Creek Mine Biological Monitoring Program as specified in the FWMP, and was conducted by the ADF&G Division of Habitat as successor to the ADNR Office of Habitat Management and Permitting (OHMP) and the ADF&G Habitat and Restoration Division.
+Results from previous years' biomonitoring can be found in Weber Scannell and Paustian (2002), Jacobs et al. (2003), Durst and Townsend (2004), Durst et al. (2005), and Durst and Jacobs (2006, 2007, 2008, 2009).

 The intent of the Greens Creek Mine Biological Monitoring Program is to document the continued use of Greens Creek and Tributary Creek by fish and other aquatic species, and to document the continued health of the periphyton, benthic macroinvertebrate, and fish communities (KGCMC 2000).
-Biomonitoring is designed to detect early changes in the aquatic communities that may result from changes in water chemistry through either surface- or ground-water inputs to the streams.
+Biomonitoring is designed to detect early changes in the aquatic communities that may result from changes in water chemistry through either surface- or groundwater inputs to the streams.